kchp/E5IOT/Uge 35 øvelser/4. MotionDetector/readme.txt

 	- When it turns off readings will be taken
 	- D7 LED will flash twice to indicate readings completed

-- When the beam is broken D7 LED will flash once and current status will be published to the cloud and the same will happen when the beam is reestablished
+- When the beam is broken the current status will be published to the cloud and the same will happen when the beam is reestablished

-- Cloud interface not yet completed
+- Another device will be able to subscribe and listen for the event statusBadKitty